Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 There are 5 stages:

-4. distraction.
-We repeat the stage of distraction.
+4. Distraction.
+We repeat the distraction stage.

 Attention capture technique

-Basic capture techniques:
+Basic gripping techniques:

 • Voice greeting.